JoshuaLampert/KernelInterpolation.jl/docs/src/nodesets.md

 h_X = \sup_{x\in\Omega}\min_{x_j\in X}\|x - x_j\|_2,
 ```

-which can be interpreted as the radius of the largest ball that can be placed in ``\Omega`` such that the ball does not cover contain
+which can be interpreted as the radius of the largest ball that can be placed in ``\Omega`` such that the ball does not contain any
 point in ``X``.
 This quantity depends on the choice of a domain ``\Omega\subset\mathbb{R^d}`` that covers ``X`` and can therefore not
-solely computed by the `NodeSet`.
+solely be computed by the `NodeSet`.
 However, it can be estimated by creating a fine grid of points inside ``\Omega``.
 Let's say we take
 ``\Omega = [0,1]^2``.
 We can conveniently create a set of equidistant points within any hypercube by calling [`homogeneous_hypercube`](@ref):

 ```@example nodesets